bernie-skipole/indipydriver/docs/source/usage/example2.rst

         thermostat = Device( devicename="Thermostat",
                              properties=[temperaturevector, targetvector] )

-        # Create the Driver, containing this device, and the hardware control object
+        # Create the Driver, containing this device and the hardware control object
         driver = ThermoDriver(devices=[thermostat],  control=thermalcontrol)

         # and return the driver